 Why is the product demo call crucial for the buyer’s decision?

 Primarily, as the purpose of the sales demo is to present a solution in detail along with its benefits, it’s significant to personalize each aspect of the product demonstration to be relevant to the buyer.
-In this way, the potential buyer can have a clear understanding and vision of how the particular solution can assist them in resolving their challenges and achieve their company’s goals.
+In this way, the potential buyer can have a clear understanding and vision of how the particular solution can assist them in resolving their challenges and achieving their company’s goals.

-Top 3 “must knows” to bear in mind while having a demo call
+Top 3 “must-knows” to bear in mind while having a demo call

 1. Know your buyer